pdonis/simpleblog3/README.md

 To Do
 -----

-Add support for a program config file to allow customizing things like the source file encoding (to be something other than UTF-8).

 Add fancier example blogs to show how the various extensions work.

 Add support for comments while still allowing the blog to be